Tuesday, January 20, 2026

 This desk-less CityPulse newsroom was based on the open-plan area for Today (NBC) from the RCA Exhibition Hall, in turn, the basis for CHUM-City's entire 299 Queen Street West headquarters.

-Moses Znaimer developed the desk-less standing-up CityPulse newsroom-as-set formula for CityTV.
+Moses Znaimer developed the desk-less stand-up CityPulse newsroom-as-set formula for CityTV.

 In 1993, to commemorate its own news crew, a retired Live Eye truck for CityPulse was added to 299's east wall, appearing as if it were going through the brick.